davidcinco/davidcinco/README.md

 I'm David, a Software Engineer based in Mexico 🇲🇽.

-I build a variety of software applications.
+I build a variety of software applications and playwright frameworks.

-I've been working with Python, SQL and relational databases for the past 4 years.
+I've been working with Python, SQL and relational databases building Cross-Platform Applications for Desktop and Mobile devices for the past 4 years.

-My main programming language is Python 🐍 I like the amount of things you can build with it, specially for data and Data Engineering.
+My main programming language is Python 🐍 I like the amount of things you can build with it, specially in data.
-I've also been interested in QA, Testing and Automation using Playwright and TypeScript.
+I've also been interested and learning more about QA, Testing and Automation using Playwright and TypeScript.

+You might see my profile with projects related to QA Automation or Data Engineering (two paths that I find it cool and interesting).

 ---------------------------------------------------
 Some of the things that I like to do in my free time:
 - Hanging out with my beautiful tabby cat
 - Playing Horror games and watching horror movies (I love Phasmophobia and Dead by Daylight)
 - Use Google Maps
+- Solving questions with SQL